wenhongg/roombook-ui/README.md

 ### Known bugs

-1. Booking form disappears once booking is completed on the Calendar Page.
+1. Not sufficiently phone optimized; some elements overlap on small screens

 ## Stack chosen and why